 Next, use the i parameter to specify the URL-encoded input for your query.
 For instance, here is a query for "How far is Los Angeles from New York?":

-When executed with a valid AppID, this URL will return a short line of text with a best-guess response to your query:
+When executed with a valid AppID, this URL will return a short line of text with a computed response to your query:

 URL Parameters and Options

-Using the same RESTful style, you can add parameters to customize output.
+You can add URL-encoded parameters to customize output.
 Since the output for this API is plain text, only basic parameters are available.